You Don't Need Kubernetes for GenAI ...Until You Do

 Then the stakes change.

 Security wants to know where customer data goes.
 Legal needs assurance that sensitive documents never leave your environment.
 Compliance wants to know who accessed which models, when, and what they did.
-You need to restrict the finance team's workflows to just the finance team—and prove it to an auditor.

 These aren't edge cases.
 They're table stakes for any organization putting GenAI into production.